RustanLeino/compiler-tutorial/README.md

 For more complicated input languages, it may be necessary to combine name resolution and type checking, or even type inference.
-But in this simple language, the types that are needed by Resolver are immidiately evident from the syntax.
+But in this simple language, the types that are needed by Resolver are immediately evident from the syntax.

 ### Type checker (`TypeChecker.dfy`)